Connic

 Rollback a Deployment

-If a deployment introduces an issue, you can quickly roll back to a previous stable version:
+If a deployment introduces an issue, you can roll back to a previous stable version:

-• Open Deployments and select a prior successful deployment
+1. Open the Deployments tab and find a prior successful deployment

 # Roll back by reverting a bad change